Introducing Itachi: A Fully Decentralized Modular Sequencer for Appchain, Starting from Starknet

 Due to the high cost of developing a new blockchain from scratch, many Rollup sequencers opt to fork the source code of go-ethereum and make various degrees of modifications or encapsulations to reuse the underlying components of go-ethereum as much as possible.
 However, for Madara and Itachi, we utilize a blockchain framework to complete this task.
 The advantage is that it allows for decoupling between some of the blockchain's underlying components and the core functionalities that need to be added to the sequencer.
 This way, should there be a need to modify or add functionalities, development iterations can be carried out at a lower cost.

-Unlike Madara using Substrate, Itachi uses a blockchain framework Yu, a highly customizable Layer 2 Native modular blockchain framework, developed in Golang by the Reddio team.
-This framework offers developers a Web API-like development experience, making it easier for them to get started with blockchain development.
+Unlike Madara which uses Substrate, Itachi uses the Yu blockchain framework , a highly customizable Layer 2 Native modular blockchain framework that was developed in Golang by the Reddio team.
+This framework offers developers a Web API-like development experience, making it easier for developers to get started in blockchain development.

 Let's take a look at the operational mechanics and processes of a sequencer compatible with Cairo contracts from a blockchain perspective: